CIndyCao15/portfolio/content/portfolio/Unity-ink-painting-effect-rendering-VR-scene.md

 {{< youtube id="YdPf6S08NT0" title="Unity ink painting effect rendering VR scene" >}}
 <br>

-Using Unity's built-in pipeline, I implemented a small project in the style of Chinese brush painting.
+Using Unity's built-in pipeline, I implemented this project in the style of Chinese brush painting.

 I first analyze the aesthetic characteristics of landscape and figure paintings, and then proposed two methods for Chinese brush painting effect, one for characters and one for mountains and rocks.
 I use Oculus Rift S as a development device and developed this project based on the new XR plug-in architecture provided by Unity 2019.3.0, and finally use Oculus Debug Tool and Unity UPR (Unity Performance Report) for performance testing.